cpy-ninja05/Material_Forecast_Website/README.md

-# POWERGRID Material Demand Forecasting Dashboard
+# PLANGRID Material Demand Forecasting Dashboard

 A modern, professional, and interactive frontend UI for a Material Demand Forecasting Dashboard built with Vite + React + JavaScript and TailwindCSS.
-The dashboard focuses on visualizing project-wise and material-wise demand predictions for POWERGRID projects across India.
+The dashboard focuses on visualizing project-wise and material-wise demand predictions for PLANGRID projects across India.

 ## 🚀 Features